Akimel Oʼodham: History after 1694

 After the American Civil War, numerous Euroamerican migrants came to settle upstream locations along the Gila, as well as along the lower Salt River.
 Due to their encroachment and competition for scarce resources, interaction between Native American groups and the Euro-American settlers became increasingly tense.
 The U.S. government adopted a policy of pacification and confinement of Native Americans to reservations.
 Uncertainty and variable crop yields led to major settlement reorganizations.
 The establishment of agency headquarters, churches and schools, and trading posts at Vahki (Casa Blanca) and Gu U ki (Sacaton) during the 1870s and 1880s led to the growth of these towns as administrative and commercial centers, at the expense of others.

 By 1898 agriculture had nearly ceased within the GRIC.
 Although some Akimel Oʼodham drew rations, their principal means of livelihood was woodcutting.
 The first allotments of land within Gila River were established in 1914, in an attempt to break up communal land.
 Each individual was assigned a 10 acre parcel of irrigable land located within districts irrigated by the Santan, Agency, Blackwater, and Casa Blanca projects on the eastern half of the reservation.
 In 1917, the allotment size was doubled to include a primary lot of irrigable land and a secondary, usually non-contiguous 10 acre tract of grazing land.

 The most ambitious effort to rectify the economic plight of the Akimel Oʼodham was the San Carlos Project Act of 1924, which authorized the construction of a water storage dam on the Gila River.
 It provided for the irrigation of 50000 acre of Indian and 50000 acre of non-Indian land.
 For a variety of reasons, the San Carlos Project failed to revitalize the Oʼodham farming economy.
-In effect the project halted the Gila river waters, and the Akimel O'odham no longer had a source of water for farming.
+In effect the project halted the Gila river waters, and the Akimel Oʼodham no longer had a source of water for farming.
 This began the famine years.
 Many Oʼodham have believed these wrong and misguided government policies were an attempt of mass genocide.

 Over the decades, the U.S. government promoted assimilation, forcing changes on to the Akimel Oʼodham in nearly every aspect of their lives.
 Since World War II, however, the Akimel Oʼodham have experienced a resurgence of interest in tribal sovereignty and economic development.
 The community has regained its self-government and are recognized as a tribe.
 In addition, they have developed several profitable enterprises in fields such as agriculture and telecommunications, and built several gaming casinos to generate revenues.
 They have begun to construct a water delivery system across the reservation in order to revive their farming economy.